 There may be moments when you’re tempted to check email, make plans or get involved with other people’s projects.
 Unless it’s urgent, resist this.
 You may also want to avoid social media for the day as well.

 Towards the end of your day, set aside 15-30 minutes to reflect on how you are feeling.
 Hopefully you’ll be calmer, quieter and happier.
 You’ll have spent the day doing something you like, with few interruptions.
 How has that felt?
 Do you feel refreshed and energised?
 Sleepy?
-Excited about the week to come?
+Excited about the month ahead?
 You might want to note down these feelings.

 If you feel the day has been a good one for you, when we come to planning your year in a few tasks time you may want to specifically schedule in immovable days that will be yours to enjoy as you wish – and with no intrusion from work.